Swadesh13/gestures-dataset-blog/Singualrity.md

 * Certain commands such as run, exec, shell, etc. can bind external files and folders and have write access to them (if users themselves have the access).
 * Singularity files and sandboxes can be very large, be sure to have atleast 10GB of secondary memory space available.
+* By default, singularity loads a sh shell and not bash.
+Hence, commands such as `source` may not work.
+Use `.` instead of `source`.
+Eg: `. /env` and not `source /env`.
+* You can use [Sylabs](https://cloud.sylabs.io/) to upload your images and also build images remotely from definition files, but you can't have the sandbox featue or change file permissions.